Anne Hathaway

 With Robert De Niro on the set of The Intern

-In 2016, Anne Hathaway reprised her role as the White Queen in the film "Alice Through the Looking Glass," a sequel to the acclaimed "Alice in Wonderland."
-The film saw the return of Mia Wasikowska, Johnny Depp, Helena Bonham Carter, and Sacha Baron Cohen, though Tim Burton participated only as a producer, ceding the directorial role to James Bobin.
-Regrettably, the film failed to replicate the success of the original "Alice," and critics dismissed it as "exorbitantly expensive and egregiously foolish."
+In 2016, Hathaway returned as the White Queen in "Alice Through the Looking Glass," the sequel to "Alice in Wonderland."
+The film brought back Mia Wasikowska, Johnny Depp, Helena Bonham Carter, and Sacha Baron Cohen, with Tim Burton stepping back to produce while James Bobin took over directing duties.
+Unfortunately, the sequel couldn't match the original's success, with critics panning it as an expensive misfire.

-Despite having a young child, Hathaway continues to maintain an active film career.
-As her son Jonathan grew older, she accepted a role in the crime comedy "Ocean's Eight," a spin-off of the renowned "Ocean's Eleven."
+Even with a young child at home, Hathaway kept her career momentum going.
+As her son Jonathan got older, she joined the star-studded heist comedy "Ocean's Eight," a spin-off of the popular "Ocean's Eleven" franchise.
 Released in 2018, the film features an ensemble cast including Sandra Bullock, Cate Blanchett, Helena Bonham Carter, Rihanna, Matt Damon, Dakota Fanning, Katie Holmes, and Kim Kardashian.

-That same year saw the completion of post-production for the dramatic thriller "Serenity," co-starring Matthew McConaughey and Diane Lane, as well as the comedy "The Hustle," a remake of the iconic 1988 film "Dirty Rotten Scoundrels."
+That same year, she wrapped post-production on the thriller "Serenity" with Matthew McConaughey and Diane Lane, plus the comedy "The Hustle," a remake of the classic 1988 con-artist film "Dirty Rotten Scoundrels."

 Anne Hathaway and Matthew McConaughey on the set of Serenity